 CBR

-CBR (Constant bitrate) is a method of encoding video and audio where the bitrate is kept constant throughout the entire file.
-The CBR encoder is set to a specific bitrate, such as 128 kbps for audio or 2 Mbps for video.
-The encoded file will maintain that bitrate regardless of the complexity of the content.
+CBR (Constant Bitrate) is a method of encoding video and audio with a constant bitrate throughout the file.
+The encoder sets a specific bitrate, such as 128 kbps for audio or 2 Mbps for video, which remains constant regardless of content complexity.
+CBR is best used for streaming over low-bandwidth networks, broadcasting, compressing files for compatibility with devices, and streaming platforms for consistent playback.

 How Does Video Compression Impact Bitrate?

-Video compression affects video bitrate by reducing the size of the file.
-This can be accomplished by removing redundant data, applying algorithms to reduce the amount of data needed to represent the video, and changing the format of the video to a more efficient one.
-The result of these processes is a smaller video file that requires less bandwidth to download and stream, resulting in a lower bitrate.
+Video compression reduces video bitrate by reducing file size by removing redundant data, applying algorithms to reduce data requirements, and changing video format.
+This results in smaller files, less bandwidth for download and streaming, and a lower bitrate.

 For example, if a video file has a bitrate of 10Mbps, after applying video compression, the bitrate of the video file could be reduced to 8Mbps or 6Mbps, depending on the level of compression applied.